Yuri Gurski

-Yuri Gurski (Юры Анатол'евіч Гурскі, born 23 January 1983) is an IT entrepreneur, co-founder and president of Flo.Health and several startups subsequently acquired by Facebook, Mail.ru Group, Google and Israeli billionaire Teddy Sagi.
+Yuri Gurski (Юры Анатол'евіч Гурскі; born 23 January 1983) is a Belarusian IT entrepreneur.
+He is the co‑founder and president of Flo Health and a number of other startups that were subsequently acquired by companies including Facebook, Mail.ru Group, and Google, as well as by the investor Teddy Sagi.

-Gurski is a co-founder and CEO at Palta.com (previously known as Haxus), a health & well-being tech company.
-Palta's best-known products are the Flo and Lensa mobile apps.
+Gurski is also co‑founder and CEO of Palta.com (previously known as Haxus), a health and well‑being technology company.
+Its best‑known products include the Flo and Lensa mobile applications; Flo has since become one of the most widely used women's health apps globally.

-In 2016, GoalEurope called Gurski "the most successful IT entrepreneur in Eastern Europe."
+In 2016, GoalEurope described Gurski as "the most successful IT entrepreneur in Eastern Europe."

 Life

 Yuri Gurski was born on 23 January 1983 in Minsk, Belarus.

 In 2000, he graduated from secondary school No. 219.
 In 2008, he completed a master’s degree in journalism from Belarusian State University.
 In 2010, he obtained an Executive MBA degree from the IPM Business School under the Kozminski University program (Warsaw, Poland).

 Gurski worked as the CEO of the Piter M LLC (the representative office of the Piter Publishing House in Minsk) from September 2003 to December 2009.

 In 2008, he co-founded Ideanomix book house in partnership with one of the largest CIS publishing houses, EKSMO.
 Since 2006, he has been working in the IT sector.

 He has a twin brother, Dmitry, who is a CEO of Flo.

-In 2016, Gurski and his family moved to the city of Limassol, Cyprus.
+In 2016, Gurski and his family moved to Limassol, Cyprus.
 Gurski is a vegetarian.